terreng/simple-web-server/website/src/zh-CN/docs/custom scripts.md

 ### `res.end()`: function
 This function MUST be called at the end of the file.
 If called before finished processing, the server will cut off your script
 This function will close the http request
-You can use this function directly when finished and it will automaticaly respond with an http code of 200 (unless set otherwise)
+You can use this function directly when finished and it will automatically respond with an http code of 200 (unless set otherwise)

 ### `res.write(data, httpCode)`: function
 `data: String ||  Buffer  || ArrayBuffer`
 This function will write data to the client.
-Once called, you canot push any more information.
+Once called, you cannot push any more information.

 ### `res.setHeader(headerType, headerValue)`: function
 This function will set headers of the response.